jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 That confidence—the problem-solver's kind of confidence—can’t be gained any other way than learning how to fight.

-I've laid out other things you can do to develop killer confidence in [this article](/how-to-build-confidence/).
+I've outlined other things you can do to develop killer confidence in [this article](/how-to-build-confidence/).

 {% include widgets/cta-email.html %}